HHS/simpler-grants-gov/documentation/milestones/milestone_plan_january_2024.md

 ### User-interface-related north star milestones
 * Foundational-UI
 * Search-UI
-* NOFO-Listing-UI-Enhanced

 ### Participatory-processes-related north star milestones
 * Open-Source-Group
-* Hackathon-Listing

 ## Additional milestones

-These milestones should also be delivered by March 2024, but are not considered 'north star' milestones in the sense meant above.
+These milestones should also be delivered by January 2024, but are not considered 'north star' milestones in the sense meant above.

 * Unified-Brand
 * User-Research-NOFO-Writing